 The UEMS ETR update does not aim to be imposed over established national curricula (if prepared under consideration of the United Nations declaration on Human Rights and World Medical Assembly International Code of Medical Ethics) but may complement them by offering a comprehensive and robust overall training framework created by medical specialists and based on assembled EU-wide educational and training experience.
 The advantage of specialists trained according to the competency based UEMS ETR is professional mobility across Europe; qualifications will automatically be recognised in other EU countries as established by EU law (Directive 2005/36/EC).

-The ETR update represents current training practice in most European countries and supports high level of a medical training standard that will pave the way to first class patient safety and quality of care for the benefit of all European citizens.
+The ETR update represents current training practice in most European countries and supports a high level of a medical training standard that will pave the way to first class patient safety and quality of care for the benefit of all European citizens.
 The ETR competencies in general core domains should be achievable by most national training programmes, even in the presence of considerable national variations due to, e.g. infrastructure, resources, manpower, working laws, financing, and traditions.
 Basic competence levels proposed in specific core domains may stimulate implementation of education and training plans in clinical bottleneck areas.
 European hospitals not offering training possibilities in specific core domain competencies may search for upgrading training quality, e.g. by forming training units with training hospitals.
 Thereby, the ETR update may foster future clinical exchange programmes between hospitals (e.g. European fellowship) and may encourage the utilization of novel learning modalities, e.g. medical simulation centres.

 Not all competencies listed in this document will be met.
 Attaining full competencies in all domains of the broad discipline of Endocrinology, Diabetes & Metabolism in the minimum training timeframe would be an ideal but an utterly impossible demand in any European country.
 In-service training after completion of medical training will enrich both the number and level of competencies.